Sheldon-Lloyd/Cyber.Suniverse/Time-line.md

 - Kyshumu teams up with Xenos and Kassia but splits up after a disagreement

+- Tomasina falls i'll doctors tell her family that their is nothing that can be done

 ## Year 71 C.C.

-- Cytek begins researching ways to create Cybervators of their own ones they can control

 - They are able to contact Makkusu a teenage scientist from the Quantum.Suniverse who has been researching quantum mechanics